roystondz/ecom.github.io/README.md

 🌐 Welcome to our HTML and CSS-powered e-commerce website!

-🛍️ Discover a world of online shopping with our beautifully designed, user-friendly website.
-Explore a wide range of products, from fashion and electronics to home decor and more.

 💡 Key Features:
 - Browse our extensive catalog of high-quality products.
 - Seamlessly navigate through categories and find what you need.